Fractionalized Fermi liquids and the cuprate phase diagram: Fractionalized Fermi liquids

 \subsubsection{Magnetotransport.}

 More recently, compelling evidence for hole pockets has emerged at low doping in the higher temperature pseudogap metal phase \cite{Ramshaw22,Yamaji24}.
+Chan {\it et al\/} \cite{Yamaji24} have observed the remarkable Yamaji effect.

+The Yamaji effect requires coherent interlayer transport of the charge carriers, and this already places stringent constraints on the model of the pseudogap, and favoring FL*.
+The holon metal does not have coherent interlayer transport, while the fluctuating spin density wave state \cite{SchmalianPines1,SchmalianPines2,Chubukov23,Chubukov25} does not have significant interlayer spin correlations \cite{Greven14,Greven25}. needed for coherent transport between SDW pockets.

-Chan {\it et al\/} \cite{Yamaji24} have observed the remarkable Yamaji effect, which allows deduction of pocket area only from a knowledge of the layer spacing and the value of the Yamaji angle at which there is peak in the magnetoresistance.
+Moreover, the Yamaji effect allows deduction of pocket area only from a knowledge of the layer spacing and the value of the Yamaji angle at which there is peak in the magnetoresistance.
 At these higher temperatures there is no ordering, and the Hall effect is positive, indicating the absence of electron pockets.
-Their results are consistent with the FL* prediction of hole pockets of area $p/8$ \cite{TSSSMV03,TSSSMV04,RKK07,Joshi23}, as we noted earlier near Fig.~\ref{fig:metals}.
-This is to be constrasted with pockets of area $p/4$ in the fluctuating spin density wave state \cite{SchmalianPines1,SchmalianPines2,Chubukov23,Chubukov25}.
-The Yamaji angle observation of Chan {\it et al\/} \cite{Yamaji24} is therefore the long-sought direct signature of fractionalization in the cuprates.
+Their results are consistent with the FL* prediction of hole pockets of area $p/8$ \cite{TSSSMV03,TSSSMV04,RKK07,Qi10,Joshi23,Zhao_Yamaji_25,FuChun25} which can tunnel coherently between layers, as we noted earlier near Fig.~\ref{fig:metals}.
+This is to be contrasted with pockets of area $p/4$ in the SDW state.